dqromney/markups/projects/training/amazon/aws/aws.md

             - Enables security and governance configuration of AWS resources
             - Monitors API access
 - Module 5: Business Agility
-  Business agility is about delivering more - suchas responding faster, experimenting more, and delivering results in the same or less  amount of time.
+  Business agility is about delivering more - such as responding faster, experimenting more, and delivering results in the same or less  amount of time.
 It means being able to deliver more values to customers.
   For example, business agility can promote product development, expansion into new markets, and internal or external stakeholder responsiveness.
-    - Key performance indicators to measure business agility
+    - Key performance indicators (KPIs) to measure business agility
       - New applications launched per year
       - Time to market for new applications
       - Time to provision new environments (days)